Haverly History, Family Crest & Coats of Arms

 Haverly Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Haverly are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Haverly include: Everley, Eveleigh, Eveley, Evelley, Everlie and others.

 Early Notables of the Haverly family (pre 1700)